arvigeus/AZ-204/Topics/Event Hub.md

 ## Partitions

 They serve as "commit logs" for organizing sequences of events, with **new events added in the order they were received**.
+4 by default.
 They enhance raw IO throughput by allowing multiple parallel logs and streamline processing by assigning clear ownership, thus efficiently handling large volumes of events.
 The number of partitions, set within an allowed tier range at creation, influences throughput but not cost, and cannot be changed later.
 While increasing partitions can boost throughput, it may complicate processing.
 Balancing scaling units and partitions, with a guideline of 1 MB/s per partition, is recommended for optimal scale.
 The key directs events to specific partition, allowing related events to be grouped together by attributes like unique identity or geography.

 ## Control access to events